SeanKilleen/seankilleen.github.io/_posts/2018-06-03-using-impact-maps-to-improve-conference-diversity.markdown

 If a goal is to improve diversity in conference speakers (and IMO it should be a goal!), then there are a few groups / personas we could consider as part of the impact map.

-There are the groups involved in planning:
+There are the groups involved in planning &amp; running conferences, who we might want to modify their behavior in various ways:

 * Organizers
 * Sponsors
 * Selection committee members
+* Event Promoters
+* Advertisers

-And there are also various types of underrepresented speakers we'd like to influence to submit their talks:
+And there are also various types of underrepresented speakers we'd like to influence specifically to submit their talks:

 * Women
 * POC